Liatroim Fontenoys GAC: Hurling

-There have been mixed fortunes at Club level for the Fontenoy Hurlers, winning the Down Intermediate championship in 1998, and again in 2001, captained on both occasions by John Brown.
-In October 2006, Declan Burns led the club to another Intermediate title at the expense of Ballycran IIs.
-Liatroim Fontenoys enjoyed their best day on the Hurling front for some years when, on 23 October 2006, they defeated Armagh in the Ulster Intermediate Club hurling Semi-final in Casement Park.
+The club's hurlers won the Down Intermediate championship in 1998 and in 2001.
+In October 2006, the club won another Intermediate title at the expense of Ballycran IIs.
+On 23 October 2006, they defeated Armagh in the Ulster Intermediate Club hurling Semi-final in Casement Park.
 Their opponents in the Ulster final on 5 November at St Tiernach's Park, Clones, were Antrim's representatives, Gort na Móna.

-On the 3rd of December 2022 Leitrim became the first club in County Down to win the Ulster intermediate hurling championship, beating Middletown 2-20 to 0-20.
+On 3 December 2022 Leitrim became the first club in County Down to win the Ulster intermediate hurling championship, beating Middletown 2–20 to 0–20.

 Camogie

-The Liatroim Camógs have been represented on Down teams at all levels over many years.
-In 2004 Cumann Camógaíochta na nGael celebrated its Centenary, and Liatroim Fontenoys player was subsequently selected as Centenary Ambassador for Down and Ulster.
-Later that same year, down reached the All-Ireland Junior championship final with five Fontenoys on the panel.
+The Liatroim Camógs have been represented on Down teams at all levels on several occasions.
+In 2004, Cumann Camógaíochta na nGael celebrated its centenary, and a Liatroim Fontenoys player was subsequently selected as Centenary Ambassador for Down and Ulster.
+Later that year, down reached the All-Ireland Junior championship final with five Fontenoys on the panel.
 Cork defeated Down by five points.

-Liatroim were aiming for Club success, and when they defeated Kilnamona of Clare in the All-Ireland Junior Club semi-final in October 2004, the scene was set for a bid for national honours in Parnell Park on 7 November, with Four Roads of Roscommon the opposition.
-The Fontenoys won comfortably.
-In 2005 the Senior Camogie girls reached a second All-Ireland Junior Club final, this time Newmarket-on-Fergus providing the opposition.
-The first half was keenly contested, but Máirín McAleenan showed just why she holds an All-Star, when she took control of the game in the second half, scoring 3 goals and 2 points, to help Liatroim retain the title.
-Lisa McCrickard proudly raised the Cup aloft, while McAleenan was selected Player of the Match on that day in Cloughjordan, County Tipperary.
-Three other Fontenoys were busy picking up individual awards of their own when Gráinne O Higgins, an All-Ireland Féile na nGael Skills Winner in 2002, Karen McMullan and Kelly O'Higgins were selected on the Ulster Colleges All-Star team in 2005, with Kelly being recognised for the second time, having received an award the previous year.
+Liatroim were aiming for club success, and when they defeated Kilnamona of Clare in the All-Ireland Junior Club semi-final in October 2004, the scene was set for a bid for national honours in Parnell Park on 7 November, with Four Roads of Roscommon the opposition.
+The Fontenoys won.